Panzós: Verapaz Railroad

-In 1898, it was reported that given the coffee prosperity in Cobán, which in those days was the third largest city in Guatemala, the railroad was going to be extended to that city.
+In 1898, it was reported that given the coffee prosperity in Cobán, which was the third largest city in Guatemala, the railroad was to be extended to that city.
 The railroad was in operation until 1965, when it was superseded by truck and highways.

 Franja Transversal del Norte and Panzós massacre

-The Northern Transversal Strip was officially created during the government of General Carlos Arana Osorio in 1970, by Legislative Decree 60-70, for agricultural development.
+The Northern Transversal Strip was officially created during the government of General Carlos Arana Osorio in 1970 by Legislative Decree 60-70 for agricultural development.
 The decree stated: "It is of public interest and national emergency, the establishment of Agrarian Development Zones in the area included within the municipalities: Santa Ana Huista, San Antonio Huista, Nentón, Jacaltenango, San Mateo Ixtatán, and Santa Cruz Barillas in Huehuetenango; Chajul and San Miguel Uspantán in Quiché; Cobán, Chisec, San Pedro Carchá, Lanquín, Senahú, Cahabón and Chahal, in Alta Verapaz and the entire department of Izabal."

-On 27 May 1978, when natives from San Vicente (in Panzós) went to work the land on the shores of the Polochic river, the sons of a local landlord showed up with several armed soldiers, and intimidated the natives to stop demanding land for themselves.
-The same day, the military detained two peasants in La Soledad, and roughed up several more.
+On 27 May 1978, when natives from San Vicente (in Panzós) went to work the land on the shores of the Polochic river, the sons of a local landlord showed up with several armed soldiers and intimidated the natives to stop demanding land for themselves.
+The same day, the military detained two peasants in La Soledad and roughed up several more.
 There was a small disturbance and one of the peasants was killed.

-On 28 May, peasants from La Soledad and Cahaboncito presented a document previously prepared by FASGUA to mayor Walter Overdick Garcia, in order for him to read it out loud.
+On 28 May, peasants from La Soledad and Cahaboncito presented a document previously prepared by FASGUA to mayor Walter Overdick Garcia in order for him to read it out loud.
 In that document, FASGUA asked the mayor to mediate "for the peasants' sake and try to solve the problems they had".

-On 29 May 1978, to pressure the authorities for their land demands and to protest against the abuses of landlords and military and civil authorities, peasants from the settlements of Cahaboncito, Semococh, Rubetzul, Canguachá, Sepacay, Moyagua and La Soledad, decided to protest in downtown Panzós.
-Hundreds of native men, women and children went to the central square, bringing along their machetes and other agricultural instruments.
+On 29 May 1978, to pressure the authorities for their land demands and to protest against the abuses of landlords and military and civil authorities, peasants from the settlements of Cahaboncito, Semococh, Rubetzul, Canguachá, Sepacay, Moyagua, and La Soledad decided to protest in downtown Panzós.
+Hundreds of native men, women, and children went to the central square, bringing along their machetes and other agricultural instruments.
 One of those who participated in the demonstration later recalled: "the idea was not to fight anybody, we only wanted to clarify the land situation.
 People came from various locations and they did not have firearms with them".
 That same day, after an unclear provation, the army massacred the peasants who had gathered peacefully.
 An unclear number of people died under the fire of machine guns.